top of page

 The future is brighter than you perceive

-When you have become accustomed to identifying with a particular career path and have been engaged in that path for many years, your brain will likely draw an error code when facing an unexpected termination or being laid off.
+When you have become accustomed to identifying with a particular career path and have been engaged in that path for many years, your identity may be challenged, requiring resilience, and your brain will likely draw an error code when facing an unexpected termination or being laid off.
 The error code will appear as the following thought process: what can I do?
 I don't know anything else; I'm doomed!
 While there might be some truth that there might be a need to learn additional skills, the likelihood that your skills cannot be applied elsewhere is highly unlikely.
 Take the following steps to get out of the pit of despair.

 Step 1: Get out of your head and create a plan

 Get out of the head and seek an objective perspective.
 You will likely need to speak with a friend who can balance both being gentle and real with you.
-You are fragile, so you need a gentle approach while being objective will help you see where you cannot see yourself.
-If you don't have such a friend, do not worry; you can seek a therapeutic relationship with a professional counselor.
-This step aims to see you are not trapped and help you build a plan.
+You are dealing with grief and stress and are in a fragile state, so a gentle approach focusing on recovery and resilience while being objective will help you see where you cannot see yourself.
+If you don't have such a friend, do not worry; you can seek a therapeutic relationship with a professional counselor to support your mental health.
+This step aims to address feelings such as 'I lost my job and am dealing with job loss, and I feel like a failure,' and help you see you are not trapped by unemployment, focusing on future employment opportunities while supporting your emotional health and building a plan to identify opportunities that align with your identity.

 Step 2: Work on your plan

 There will be a temptation to return to the old map of thinking and try to figure out what you did wrong and likely focus on many factors outside of your control.
-The way out of this trap is to have a clear goal and a plan.
+The way out of this trap, even in the face of potential failure and stress, is to have a clear goal, motivation, a sense of identity, and a plan.
 Once you have a clear plan, you must take the next step.

 Step 3.
 Create a schedule

 The next step is creating a routine involving structure with the following key ingredients.
 Consistent bedtime and wake-up time and meal schedule.
-Physical fitness routine, uninterrupted time allotted to professional development, sending resume and interviewing, socializing, and doing activities.
+Incorporate an exercise routine, uninterrupted time allotted to professional development, sending resumes and interviewing, socializing, and doing activities.
 You enjoy.
 Convincing your brain so you are not lost involves having a plan and following it; once you accomplish the first two steps, rinse and repeat.

 Step 4.
 Reflect on your progress and adjust accordingly

-You will likely experience setbacks.
-Be ready!
-The temptation is to interpret setbacks personally and fall right back into negative thinking.
+You will likely experience setbacks and stress.
+Be ready for recovery!
+The temptation is to interpret setbacks and failures as a threat to your identity, especially when thoughts like 'I lost my job, and I feel like a failure' arise, but maintaining motivation is crucial to moving forward.
 Try to be a scientist and see results as results rather than bad results.
 If you can see your results as results, you can adapt your approach and proceed.
-If you are stuck in your head, seek guidance from a friend or a professional to help you alter your plan.
+If you are stuck in your head, seek guidance from a friend or a professional to help you alter your plan and prioritize your mental and emotional health.

 Learn to accept change

-While we cannot control external circumstances, you certainly have control over your response.
+While we cannot control external circumstances, you certainly have control over your response and the opportunities that may arise from it.
 Training your brain to look for the opportunity in each setback is a skill, not a gift.
-Our default way of thinking is holding on to the status quo and refusing to accept change.
+Our default way of thinking, often driven by stress, is holding on to the status quo and refusing to accept change.
 The old brain is programmed to assess change as dangerous.
 This process can be observed all around us.
-From adopting a new policy to creating a new healthy routine, you will find resistance.
+From adopting a new policy to creating a new healthy exercise routine, you will find resistance.
 Resistance is the old brain saying no; it's dangerous or bad for you.
 No need to think too hard; this process is usually out of our awareness and can be observed by our behavior when we are forced to face change.
 Training your mind to welcome change as an opportunity for growth as a mindset and following up with routines that will reinforce change will help re-wire the old map from "change is bad" to "change is the opportunity to grow; growth is good."

 Pro-actively build your resume with marketable skills